USAA CDs review

 Service members can find terms from 30 days to seven years.
 But higher rates are reserved for longer terms and higher deposits.

-USAA offers rates from 0.46% to 3.14% for fixed, adjustable and variable rate CDs.
-At the end of the term, your money is transferred to an investment account — and what comes next is up to you.
+USAA offers rates from 0.01% to 0.04% for fixed rate CDs.
+At the end of the term, you have 10 days to cash out — and what comes next is up to you.

 |Minimum deposit to open||$1,000|

 Katia Iervasi is a staff writer who hails from Australia and now calls New York home.
 Her writing and analysis has been featured on sites like Forbes, Best Company and Financial Advisor around the world.
 Armed with a BA in Communication and a journalistic eye for detail, she navigates insurance and finance topics for Finder, so you can splash your cash smartly (and be a pro when the subject pops up at dinner parties).

 USAA’s rates aren’t the best in the biz, but the bank makes up for that with flexibility.
 It caters to savers looking for fixed CDs with terms ranging from 30 days to 7 years — longer than most banks.

 If you’re a USAA member who wants to stash your cash in one bank, you can earn solid returns with a higher initial deposit.
 If not, you may find more competitive rates elsewhere.